-The premium credit also implicates the prohibition on inducements to beneficiaries.
+The premium credits also would implicate the prohibition on inducements to beneficiaries.
 Unlike incentives to enroll in an insurance plan, which do not implicate the prohibition, see Final Rule Revising OIG Civil Monetary Penalties, 65 Fed.
 Reg.
-24,000, 24,407 (April 26, 2000), the premium credits under the Arrangement are offered to induce the Policyholders to select a particular provider (i.e., a Network Hospital) from a broader group of eligible providers.
-Such inducements fall within the prohibition.
+24,000, 24,407 (Apr.
+26, 2000), the premium credits under the Proposed Arrangement would be offered to induce the Policyholders to select a particular provider (i.e., a Network Hospital) from a broader group of eligible providers.
+Such an inducement would fall within the prohibition.
 Id.

 The definition of remuneration for purposes of section 1128A(a)(5) of the Act includes an exception for differentials in coinsurance and deductible amounts as part of a benefit plan design, as long as the differentials are properly disclosed to affected parties and meet certain other applicable requirements.
 See section 1128A(i)(6)(C) of the Act.
 This exception permits benefit plan designs under which plan enrollees pay different cost-sharing amounts depending on whether, for example, they use network or non-network providers.
-Although the premium credit is not technically a differential in a coinsurance or deductible amount, it has substantially the same purpose and effect as such a differential.
-We therefore conclude that the premium credit presents a sufficiently low risk of fraud or abuse under the prohibition on inducements to beneficiaries.
+Although the premium credit would not technically be a differential in a coinsurance or deductible amount, it would have substantially the same purpose and effect as such a differential.
+We therefore conclude that the premium credit would present a sufficiently low risk of fraud or abuse under the prohibition on inducements to beneficiaries.

-The Arrangement has the potential to lower Medigap costs to Policyholders who select Network Hospitals, without increasing costs to those who do not.
-Moreover, because savings realized from the Arrangement are reported to state insurance rate-setting regulators, the Arrangement has the potential to lower costs for all Policyholders.
+The Proposed Arrangement has the potential to lower Medigap costs for Policyholders who select a Network Hospital, without increasing costs for those who do not.
+Moreover, because savings realized from the Proposed Arrangement would be reported to the state insurance rate-setting regulator, the Proposed Arrangement has the potential to lower costs for all Policyholders.

-Based on the totality of the facts and circumstances, and given the sufficiently low risk of fraud or abuse and the potential savings for beneficiaries, we will not impose administrative sanctions on Requestors under the anti-kickback statute or the prohibition on inducements to beneficiaries in connection with the Arrangement.
+Based on the totality of the facts and circumstances, and given the sufficiently low risk of fraud or abuse and the potential savings for beneficiaries, we would not impose administrative sanctions on Requestors under the anti-kickback statute or the prohibition on inducements to beneficiaries in connection with the Proposed Arrangement.

 We note, however, that our opinion relates only to the application of the anti-kickback statute and the prohibition on inducements to beneficiaries.
-We have no authority and do not express any opinion as to whether the Arrangement complies with other Federal laws and regulations, including those administered by the Centers for Medicare & Medicaid Services, or with any state laws, including state insurance laws.
+We have no authority and do not express any opinion as to whether the Proposed Arrangement would comply with other Federal laws and regulations, including those administered by the Centers for Medicare & Medicaid Services, or with any state laws, including state insurance laws.